Donald Trump Slammed For Falsely Claiming That Obama Had The Same Immigrant Family Separation Policy

 Trump took to Twitter on Sunday to attack a 60 Minutes report on his border separation policy.
 The report noted that the Trump administration had been slowly easing in the policy, first putting parts of it in place last year.
 Trump had previously claimed that the policy was out of his hands and blamed Democrats for not fixing immigration policies, before reversing course and ordering the policy to stop.
 In his tweet on Sunday, Trump claimed that “phony story” misrepresented his policy and that “they know we had the exact same policy as the Obama Administration.”

 Trump went on to say that pictures circulated in the media earlier this year showing immigrant children in detention facilities was actually taken in 2014 under Barack Obama.
-But as The Hill noted, Trump’s claim was misleading.
+But as the Hill noted, Trump’s claim was misleading.

+“Trump has repeatedly asserted, misleadingly, that his administration’s policy is the same as former President Obama’s,” the report noted.

 The report went on to add that the former White House Domestic Policy Council director under Barack Obama has already explained that the 2014 photo was taken during a surge in crossings from unaccompanied children, so none of the children in the photo Trump referenced had ever actually been taken from their parents.